liamgentile/empatia/README.md

 Ensure you have Google Chrome or Brave installed.

+#### Chrome Store

+Extension is pending review & will be published soon.

 #### Local setup

 Open Chrome and navigate to the extensions management page by typing chrome://extensions/ in the address bar and pressing Enter.
 If using Brave, navigate to brave://extensions.